QinArmy/army/README.md

 2. We need standard,we need dialect,it's real world.
 3. We need blocking way,we need reactive way,it's real world.

+## Army convention

+1. The interface( or class) that start with underline is army framework private interface( or class)

 ### [Army document](https://army.qinarmy.io "Army document pages")

 ### How to start ?